123newbie/tal-test/readme.txt

 tal-first test
-creating a new branch is quick
+icreating a new branch is quick

-creating a new branch is quick~master
+cireating a new branch is quick~master

+随便修改-master